spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `[]`

 This option defines which columns should be shown in the preview dialog.
-This is a array of strings with the property names.
+This is an array of strings with the property names.

 ### `skipMandatoryFieldCheck`

 **default:** `false`

-This options defines wether mandatory fields defined in the metadata should be checked or not.
+This option defines whether the mandatory fields defined in the metadata should be checked or not.
 Only the option `mandatoryFields` will be checked.

 ### `skipColumnsCheck`